-The original range offers a variety of different meat and fish ingredients one of which is a Salmon Recipe.
+The original range offers a variety of different meat and fish ingredients, including less common ingredients like Rabbit or Lamb, but lucky for us, they also have a Salmon Recipe.

 Given the substantial portion of fish present, it will come as no surprise that this formula can provide a very satisfactory level of the Omega Fatty Acids.
-This is high level is sure to help prevent Heart Disease as well as improve the health of a dogs skin and coat.
+This high level is sure to help prevent Heart Disease as well as improve the health of a dog’s skin and coat.

 Victor Yukon River Salmon & Sweet Potato Recipe Review

-Victor is a well known and popular dog food brand.
-They sell a variety of dog food formulas including some that are grain free and some that use grains.
-One of Victor’s greatest trait is that they are very cost effective.
-This is in part thanks to the large volume they sell their products in which can be as large as forty pounds.
+Victor is a well known and popular dog food brand across the United States.
+They sell a variety of dog food formulas, including some that are grain-free and some that are grain-inclusive.

-Yukon River is one of the best of their grain free range and provides very satisfactory nutrition.
-Its nutritional profile includes an above average proportion of protein and fat and a modest proportion of carbohydrates.
+Yukon River is one of the best recipes from their grain-free range and provides very satisfactory nutrition.
+Its nutritional profile includes an above-average proportion of protein and fat and a modest proportion of carbohydrates.

 This nutrition is thanks to a variety of fish ingredients.
 This includes Salmon and Menhaden Fish Meal.
-This combination is common and has also featured in other Salmon based formulas discussed in this article.
+This combination is common and has and will be featured in other Salmon based formulas discussed in this article.

-The Sea formula is one of the ranges best.
-It contains a number of fish ingredients including Salmon and Menhaden Fish.
+The Sea formula is one of the range’s best recipes, and it contains several fish ingredients, including Salmon and Menhaden Fish.
 All of these fish ingredients would be considered high-quality and highly digestible sources of protein and fat for a dog.

 Due to Salmon being the primary ingredient, the formula has a very impressive level of the Omega 3 Fatty Acids that many of the other recipes in the Grain Pure Range do not possess.